cloudogu/ecosystem/docs/docs/user-guide/setup-json.md

 * Content: Logical value which shows if the _admin_ step is completely finished
 * Example: ``true``

+#### sequentialDoguStart (optional)

+Is this boolean value set to 'true', the start of the dogus at the end of the setup will be sequential instead of parallel.
+The setup will wait for a starting dogu to reach its 'healthy' state before starting the next one.

 #### registryConfig (optional)
 Here you can define values which will be written directly to the registry (=etcd, at the moment).
 This is not possible via the web interface, only via the setup.json file.
 The values defined here will be written at ``/config/`` into the registry.